ravicm/hello/cheflab.md

 ```
 Just make sure delete only the old cookbooks <br>

-Once the cookbooks are moved to the chef-repo directory, chef server need to be updated with the existing cookbooks, from next updates in the recipies in workstation
+Once the cookbooks are moved to the chef-repo directory, chef server need to be updated with the existing cookbooks, from next updates in the recipes in workstation
 will update the server and server updates the clients(nodes) <br>

 upload the cookbook with following command <br>